Coming in v1.0

 Postcard mode

-A slower mode of browsing.
+A slower way of browsing.
 One card at a time, the way you might leaf through a stack of postcards on a Sunday afternoon.
 Coming in v1.0.

 Most social apps reward speed.
 Postcard mode rewards the opposite.

 In Postcard mode, the timeline becomes a stack of single cards — one post at a time, full-bleed on the screen, with a quiet swipe to the next.
-There is no infinite scroll.
-There is no engagement bar pulsing for your attention.
-There is one post, made deliberately to be the size of something you can sit with for a minute or two before deciding what to do with it.
+No infinite scroll.
+No engagement bar pulsing for your attention.
+Just one post, sized to be the thing you sit with for a minute or two before you decide what to do with it.

 The metaphor is exactly what it sounds like: postcards.
 A small stack of them on the kitchen table on a Sunday afternoon.
 You pick up one.
 You read it.
 You set it down.
 You pick up the next.